-INSTALLATION OF HVAC SYSTEMS HAC 220
+HAC 220 INSTALLATION OF HVAC SYSTEMS

 Students will develop advanced skills and knowledge of the installation and start-up of residential heating and air conditioning systems.
 Focuses on installation code requirements and start-up procedures for residential heating and air conditioning systems.
 Tools safety and add-on purchases will also be covered.
+Credit: 3 hours - One lecture and four lab hours per week.

-Prerequisite(s): Heating I-HEA 160 and Air Conditioning and Refrigeration I-ELT 162
+Prerequisite(s): Heating I-HEA 160, Heating II-HEA 260, Air Conditioning II-HAC 160 and Air Conditioning II-HAC, and Basic Sheet Metal Layout-HAC 111

-COMMERCIAL REFRIGERATION II
+HAC 230 COMMERCIAL REFRIGERATION II